The Westin Georgetown, Washington, D.C.: Critical assessment

 As completed, The Regent was eight stories high and nearly covered the entire city block.
 Benjamin Forgey, the architectural critic for The Washington Post, called its exterior design "striking".
 The style was Postmodernist, but reminiscent of Beaux-Arts architecture.
 The exterior facade was divided into a base (which ranged in height from three stories near the main entrance to just one story on the far side of the building), a middle, and a crown.
 The base consisted of rusticated grey stone pierced by windows with metal gratings.
 The middle section ran to the seventh floor, and was clad in tan brick.
 All the bricks were slightly larger than normal in size, to make them more visible and distinctive from the street.
 Windows were placed somewhat irregularly on each floor, which created variety in appearance rather than a uniform pattern.
 The crown was decorated with horizontal ribbons of stonelike material, with railed balconies penetrating the ribbons in a repetitive rhythm.
 The entire facade had slight setbacks and projecting bays all along its length, on all sides of the building, which helped to break up the monolithic uniformity of the block-long building.
 Forgey found the changes in window placement and the mixed use of materials very interesting.

 The building's most dramatic feature was its entrance.
 As required by zoning regulations, an open space was maintained in front of the entrance, creating a miniature plaza.
 The corner of the building was further cut away here, and an eight-story cylinder topped by a copper dome erected over the entrance.
 Forgey called this "an instant, and memorable, image".
 The entrance itself was two stories high, featured a colonnade, and had an Art Nouveau glass and metal canopy which extended out over a part of the plaza in front of it.
-The entrance doors themselves fit into a rounded arch.
+The entrance doors themselves fit into a round arch.